Janesaraujo/Prompts-Manager/README.md

 3. Commit your changes: `git commit -m 'Add new feature'`
 4. Push to your branch: `git push origin my-feature`
 5. Open a Pull Request

-## Roadmap

-- [x] Responsive interface
-- [x] Title-based search
-- [x] Inline editing with `contenteditable`
-- [ ] Tag support for prompts
-- [ ] Export prompts to JSON
-- [ ] Dark mode

-## License

-This project is licensed under the [MIT License](LICENSE).

-Let me know if you'd like a version with GitHub Actions, deployment instructions, or internationalization support.
-I can tailor it further to match your goals.